 That’s why we’ve created this comprehensive buyer’s guide with individual reviews for each speaker.
 We’ll consider things like size, features, looks and, most importantly, sound quality.

-Best Bookshelf Speakers Under $500 – Product Reviews
+Best Stereo Bookshelf Speakers Under $500 – Product Reviews

 We showered ELAC’s newer Debut line with praise in our review.
 German audio company ELAC made the right call partnering with legendary loudspeaker engineer Andrew Jones to create a product that is head and shoulders above most offerings in this price range.
 The fact it comes in over a $100 under budget is just the icing on the cake.

 The flat sound profile means there’s no artificial gain or bass boost.
 Everything sounds true to source without bordering on harsh as some professional studio monitors do.
-Most big brands like Klipsch and Polk Audio have a bright sound signature which all sounds very impressive the first time you hear the overused high-hats in pop music.
-But over time and across different genres, you’ll appreciate the B6.2’s slightly darker tone.
+Most big brands like Klipsch and Polk Audio have a bright sound signature which blows untrained ears away with boosted treble that gives off the impression of extra clarity.
+But over time and across different genres, you’ll appreciate the B6.2’s slightly darker, more neutral tone.

 Elac recommend hooking up the B6.2 to any amplifier that provides up to 120 watts per channel.
-Its 87dB sensitivity and 44Hz-35000Hz frequency response mean it won’t have trouble filling entire rooms.
-The speakers also scale well with other equipment, so this is one of those rare cases (for a speaker at this price point) in which it actually becomes worthwhile to upgrade your receiver.
+Its 87dB sensitivity and 44Hz-35000Hz frequency response mean it has the power to confidently fill larger rooms.
+The speakers also scale well with other equipment, so this is one of those rare cases (for a speaker at this price point) in which it actually becomes worthwhile to upgrade your amp or receiver.

-These are our default recommendation for under $500 passives to listen to music with.
+These Elac Debuts are our top recommendation for under $500 passives to listen to music with.
 They sound amazing and leave no boxes unchecked.
-The PSB Alpha 5 and Triangle BR03 are worthwhile alternatives so read on.
+The PSB Alpha 5 and Triangle BR03 are also worth considering, though, so read on.

-The Alpha P5 bookshelf speakers from Canadian audio manufacturer PSB have a stellar reputation in the speaker industry and offer excellent value for money.
-They deliver an incredible level of detail, along with more punch to the bass than other speakers in this budget.
+The Alpha P5 bookshelf speakers from Canadian audio manufacturer PSB have an excellent reputation in the speaker industry and offer good value for money.
+They deliver an incredible level of detail, along with more punch to the bass compared to other speakers in this budget.